genai-latex-proofreader/genai-latex-proofreader/README.md

 #### 🚧 LaTeX specialist (not yet implemented)
 - Give feedback on your use of LaTeX.

+#### 🚧 Peer review for journal (not yet implemented)
+- See [https://arxiv.org/abs/2310.01783](Arxiv:2310.01783) in references below.

 #### 🚧 Custom proofreading personas
 In addition to the above, one can add other proofreading personas.
 However, this currently requires that one edit the Python source code.

-The idea of using different AI personas for proofreading is introduced in Ethan Mollick's book [Co-Intelligence: Living and working with AI](https://www.amazon.com/Co-Intelligence-Living-Working-Ethan-Mollick/dp/059371671X) published 4/2024.
+The idea of using different AI personas for proofreading is inspired by Ethan Mollick's book [Co-Intelligence: Living and working with AI](https://www.amazon.com/Co-Intelligence-Living-Working-Ethan-Mollick/dp/059371671X) published 4/2024.

 ## Limitations
 - Some structure is assumed for the paper.
 E.g.